 Remember, Follow-Through is psychological more than physical.

-Note, as a shooter becomes more proficient, there will come a time when they learn to drive the gun to the target after recoil.
+Note that as a shooter becomes more proficient, there will come a time when they learn to drive the gun to the target after recoil.
 The trick is not driving the gun before the recoil.

 Firearms instructors often tell their students that the shot should surprise them.
 This is done by pressing the trigger so slowly, that the shooter does not know the exact moment the shot will break.

-The reason for this, is that a small explosion happening a few feet in front of our face is not normal and we want to brace ourselves.
+The reason for this is that a small explosion happening a few feet in front of our face is not normal and we want to brace ourselves.
 However, this bracing causes us to disturb the sights a few milliseconds before the shot breaks.